citp/privacy-policy-historical/z/za/zaz/zazzle.com.au.md

-> *The following text is extracted and transformed from the zazzle.com.au privacy policy that was archived on 2017-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171231164655id_/https%3A//www.zazzle.com.au/mk/policy/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the zazzle.com.au privacy policy that was archived on 2018-06-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180605232706id_/https%3A//www.zazzle.com.au/mk/policy/privacy_policy) for the most accurate reproduction.*

 # Zazzle Privacy Policy

+This Privacy Policy was published on 17 May, 2018 and will take effect on 25 May, 2018.
+View our previous policy [here](https://www.zazzle.com.au/mk/policy/old%202017/privacy_policy)

 Thanks for using <https://www.zazzle.com.au/> ("Site").
 At Zazzle Inc. ("Zazzle"), we are committed to protecting your privacy.
 We have created this privacy policy ("Privacy Policy") to make sure you know what information we collect and how we use it.
 By using the Site, you expressly consent to the collection, storage, disclosure and use of your information as we have outlined in this Privacy Policy and you agree to the terms and conditions of this Privacy Policy.

 We will occasionally update this Privacy Policy to reflect changes in our practices and services.
 When we make any changes to this Privacy Policy, we will notify you in accordance with our User Agreement.
 If we make any material changes we will notify you by email or by means of a notice on this Site prior to the change becoming effective.
 We also encourage you to check back from time to time and review this Privacy Policy so that you always will know what personally identifiable information we collect, how we use it and to whom we disclose it.
 Your continued use of the Site will be subject to the then current Privacy Policy.

-**EU — U.S. Privacy Shield**
+**EU — U.S. Privacy Shield & the General Data Protection Regulation ("GDPR").**

-Zazzle participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework.
+Zazzle participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework and, as a Data Controller, complies with the GDPR.
+GDPR provides EU residents with certain rights to their data and questions should be sent to [privacy@zazzle.com](mailto:privacy@zazzle.com).
+For purposes of Article 14(2) of the GDPR, Zazzle relies on the following lawful basis for processing Personal Data: consent, compliance with law and legitimate interest.

 Information about the Privacy Shield Framework can be found at the U.S. Department of Commerce's Privacy Shield List. <https://www.privacyshield.gov/list>

 Zazzle complies with the Privacy Shield Principles for all onward transfers of personal data from the EU, including the onward transfer liability provisions.